I2SE/xpl-rest-api/device_modelling.rst

 ================

-Before describing the API itself, it necessary to agree on a common wording and to understand some basic concepts which are implemented within the Marjoram device family.
+Before describing the API itself, it necessary to agree on a common wording and to understand some basic concepts which are implemented within the XPL device family.
 The following chapters describe these concepts and introduce some terms used within this document and on the web front-end of each device.